clowa/ollama-timescale-vector/README.md

 ## Components

-- `app` - Python application that handles document processing and indexing
+- `db` - Scripts to initiate the TimescaleDB with pgvector and pgai extensions